harrison-e/harrison-e/README.md

 ### Hi 👋 I'm Harrison

 I'm currently studying Computer Science at Northeastern University.
-I've been programming for 5+ years, and getting better every day(ish).
+Check out my repositories to see some cool stuff.

 <!--->